asterios-technologies/c2pluscal/doc/translation.md

   - `loc`: Memory location (`stack` or `mem` for global variables).
   - `fp`: Frame pointer (stack frame reference).
   - `offs`: Offset relative to the frame pointer.
+- For fields and index pointers, i.e. pointer to field of a struct, or indexed element of an array, we use the following record :
+  - `ptr`: Pointer to the struct/field containing the element It can be of the form above, or this one.
+  - `ref`: Field name or Index expression of the element

 ### 🚀 Program Initialization